bhi-kimlab/nJSD/README.md

     GeneSymbol1 GeneSymbol4
     ...

-**Gene expression profile** file must follow the format below.
+**Gene expression profile**, which should be given with `-r/--ref` or `-q/--query` option must follow the format below.
 Again, the header doesn't matter.
 Note that `njsd` will automatically apply log2-transformation to expression values by taking log2(expression + 1), we recommend giving `njsd` unnormalized expression values, such as raw FPKM, RPKM or TPM.

     GeneSymbol  ExpressionValue       # Header
     GeneA 10